 Despite advances in AMI treatment, a substantial proportion of patients develop LVAR, leading to heart failure and increased MACE risk.
 Conventional biomarkers (e.g., troponin, NT-proBNP) lack sufficient predictive power for adverse outcomes.
-Multi-omics approaches - integrating proteomics(e.g., exosome proteomics), metabolomics, transcriptomics and lipidomics - offer a systems-level view that may uncover novel prognostic signatures.
+Multi-omics approaches - integrating proteomics(e.g., exosome proteomics), metabolomics, transcriptomics ,lipidomics and Immunomics- offer a systems-level view that may uncover novel prognostic signatures.
+Prospective blood sampling was performed in a cohort of first-STEMI patients treated with primary PCI.
+After 6-month follow-up, patients with left ventricular adverse remodeling (cases) were matched with non-remodeling controls (nested case-control design) for multi-omics analysis (exosome, immune, proteome) using the pre-collected serial blood samples.

 Study Type